Skip to content

 The faas-cli up command automates all of the above in a single command.

-For Raspberry Pi and ARM, you must use the publish command instead of build and push, or up.
+For Raspberry Pi and Arm, you must use the publish command instead of build and push, or up.

-See the notes here: Building multi-arch images for ARM and Raspberry Pi
+See the notes here: Building multi-arch images for Arm and Raspberry Pi

 Templates